SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSAudienceAgent/GetMyAudienceLayout.md

 so.topic: reference
 ---

+# NSAudienceLayoutEntity GetMyAudienceLayout()

 Gets the Audience layout belonging to the currently logged on user.

 **Returns:** Audience layout entity